adaltas/node-nikita-docs/src/md/options/handler.md

 title: Option "handler"
 ---

-# Option "handler"
+# Option "handler" (function, required)

-The "handler" option is fundamental, this is the function that an action implements to get things done.
-Most of the time, you don't have to write an handler action on your own.
+The "handler" option define the function that an action implements to get things done.
+It is fundamental to each action.

+The option is required but most of the time, you don't have to write an handler action on your own.
 Instead, you will use an existing action which has [registered](/usages/registry/) its handler function.

 However, you should not be afraid to write your own handler, it is as easy as writing a plain vanilla JavaScript function and using the Nikita `call` action.
 Functions can run [synchronously or asynchronously](/usages/sync_async/).

 ## Synchronous handlers